Exawind/amr-wind/docs/sphinx/user/inputs_Actuator.rst

    **type:** String, optional

-   Slightly contrary to its name, the FixedWingLine actuator allows for motion, though other aspects of the actuator remain fixed (such as the orientation and the dimensions).
+   The FixedWingLine actuator allows for motion, though other aspects of the actuator remain fixed (such as the orientation and the dimensions).
 The currently supported options are ``none`` (default), ``linear``, and ``sine``.
 Linear motion moves the actuator at a constant velocity in a straight